How to Teach Your Dog to Play Fetch

 Congrats.
 You learned how to teach your dog to play fetch.
 Easy, right?

 Now get off the internet, go outside with your pup and have fun.
 This round of fetch is on us.
+And remember, treats are helpful for teaching all dog tricks, so keep a few on hand on every excursion.

 How to elevate your fetch game: Kong Durable Rubber Flying Disc Dog Toy, $10.99